mariussturm/nagios-zmq/README.md

 # nagios-zmq

-`nagios-zmq` is a nagios event broker which provides nagios informations on a zeromq message bus.
+`nagios-zmq` is a nagios event broker module that provides nagios information on a zeromq publish/subscribe socket.

 ## Installation